-The half butter half evo oil tart is a cake with a shortcrust base that perfectly combines these two ingredients.
+The half butter half EVO oil tart is a cake with a shortcrust base, perfectly combining these two ingredients.

-To be honest, I love oil-based shortcrust and rarely make the butter version.
-So for this recipe, I wanted to try this combination which we enjoyed so much, and I hope you will too, if you make it again.
+I’m honest, I really love olive oil crust and I rarely make the butter one.
+So for this recipe, I wanted to try this combination that we liked so much, and I hope you will too if you try it.

-I like making cookies and tarts by substituting butter with seed oil or evo oil.
+I like to make cookies and tarts by replacing butter with seed or EVO oil.

 Here are some suggestions for oil-based shortcrust preparations: